 - Capital gains from the sale of shares in micro and small enterprise

-- Tax regime for non-habitual residents
+- The tax regime for non-habitual residents

-- Tax regime applicable to ex-residents
+- The tax regime applicable to ex-residents

 Investment incentives schemes with tax benefits for companies:

 - The tax incentive system for research and business development (SIFIDE II)